President and Chief Executive Officer

 - Louise became President and CEO of the Mental Health Commission of Canada in 2010, after serving as Senior Operating Officer for the University of Alberta Hospital, one of Canada’s leading clinical, research and teaching hospitals.

-- In her years of work, Louise has heard from hundreds of Canadians living with mental illness and mental health problems.
+- In her years of work, Louise has heard from hundreds of Canadians living with mental health problems and illnesses.
 Their stories are her inspiration to spark leading and lasting change for mental health care in Canada.